yast/yast.github.io/_posts/2022-03-31-d-installer-first-public-release.md

 Not to mention that, although we are using PatternFly, we try to stick to [EOS Design System](https://www.eosdesignsystem.com/) principles, so we might need some help.

-## Tell us what you think
+## Share your opinion

 Now that you have something to try, it would be great if you shared your opinion.
 You can contact us through the [GitHub project's page](https://github.com/yast/d-installer) or, as usual, in our `#yast` channel at [Libera.chat](https://libera.chat/) or the [YaST Development mailing list](https://lists.opensuse.org/archives/list/yast-devel@lists.opensuse.org/).

+Have a lot of fun!

 {% include blog_img.md alt="Installation finished"
 src="congratulations-mini.png" full_img="congratulations.png" %}

-Have a lot of fun!